rldai/shiny-parakeet/README.md

 # ball-simulation
-Simulation of 2d Bouncing Balls in pygame
+Simulation of 2d Bouncing Balls using pygame.
+In Python 3.16.

 Just a little project that animates bouncing balls on a screen :)
 You can change initial radii, velocities, positions, and masses of two balls.